tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/the-basics.md

 ## Options for Automating a Deployment

-There are usually two trains of thought when thinking about deploying an Operating System, which are scripted which will go through the steps listed above but no user interaction is required or image based which takes a copy of a deployment and uses that as a “rubber stamp” for other installs.
+There are usually two trains of thought when thinking about deploying an Operating System, which are scripted which will go through the steps listed above but no user interaction is required or image based which takes a copy of a deployment and uses that as a "rubber stamp" for other installs.

 ### Scripted